ijunc2/ijunc2.github.com/pages/2about.md

 tags: [Java, Javascript, React, ES6, AWS, Mysql, RX, ElasticSearch]
 ---

 Hi, I am a student who has some experiences as a programer for five years.
 When I was in Korea, I had worked for five years.
 I've participated some projects.
 I like learning the newest technology.
 Even though it is difficult for me to just know what kind of things I have to study, I am making efforts to be a good programer.
+And I am studying English in Cupertino in U.S, so sometimes, it is difficult for you guys to understand what i say.
+Whenever it gets you to understand posts difficultly, please add to your comment.

-I am accustomed to back-end side, yet, nowadays, I am interested in front-end such as react.(actually, i am only interested in react :) )
+**I** am accustomed to back-end side, yet, nowadays, I am interested in front-end such as react.(actually, i am only interested in react :) )

 * Email: <ijunc2@gmail.com>